kbruner/productionwithscissors/_posts/2020-12-08-adventures-in-freebernetes-tutorial-build-your-own-bare-vm-kubernetes-cluster-the-hard-way.md

   * RAM: at least 18Gb; 30Gb+ preferred
   * Free disk space: at least 100Gb
 * Operating system
   * FreeBSD: 13.0-CURRENT.
-It may work with 12.0-RELEASE, but it haas not been tested
+It may work with 12.0-RELEASE, but it has not been tested
   * File system: ZFS.
 It could work with UFS with user modifications

 ### Test System